 Continue reading “Our Moribund Educational System”

 Today I was at the bank depositing some cash when the teller discovered that one of the Rs 500 bills I gave her was fake.
-Visual examination did not reveal that the bill was counterfeit; only under UV light can one make out that genuine bills have a silver line which glows while the same … Continue reading Be aware of fake Rs 500 bank notes
+Visual examination did not reveal that the bill was counterfeit; only under UV light can one make out that genuine bills have a silver line which glows while the same line on a fake bill does not glow.

 The delightful story told in an earlier post Thoughts Without a Thinker must be followed by the story that Amar was kind enough to point me to on his blog.
 Go read Tat Tvam Asi (That Thou Art).